 2. Small and Stable Homes

 The collegiate landscape of the future will reverse this decline.
-The colleges that make up this landscape will first of all be small, each having about 400 members.
+The colleges that make up this landscape will first of all be small, each having perhaps 400 members.
 They will be small because only within small communities can all the students be known as individuals, which is how they deserve to be known.
 In these small colleges the students will be known by their interests, their quirks, their talents, their fears, their hopes, their ambitions, their successes, and their failures.
 And not only will the students be known as individuals, but the faculty will be also, both by each other and by the students, which will be to the students’ benefit, and sometimes to their amusement.
 The students will learn that whenever Professor X expresses an opinion in conversation, Professor Y will surely contradict it.
-They will learn that Professor A dislikes early morning classes just as they do.
-They will learn that Professor B is as proud of her dogs as she is of her scholarship.
+They will learn that Professor A dislikes early morning classes just as much they do.
+They will learn that Professor B, a scientist, is a semi-professional musician on the side.
 They will learn that Professor C is something of a parasite.
 They will learn that Professor Z grew up on a cattle ranch and still loves the smell of manure.
 The hopes of your local Chamber of Commerce notwithstanding, perhaps, each of the colleges in this landscape of the future will be, in Cardinal Newman’s words, “an Alma Mater, knowing her children one by one, not a foundry, or a mint, or a treadmill.”

 The smallness of these collegiate communities will make them wellsprings of innovation and experiment.
-Just as the states of the United States are laboratories of democracy, so the colleges of each university will be laboratories of education.
+Just as the states of the United States are laboratories of democracy, so also will the colleges of each university be laboratories of education.
 Successful ideas developed in one will spread to others; unsuccessful ideas tried out in one will be avoided by others, or modified to be successful.
-The bureaucratic snarl that one encounters when trying to accomplish anything in a large organization will dissolve in the small, face-to-face environment of each independent residential college.
+The bureaucratic snarl that one encounters when trying to accomplish anything on a large campus will dissolve in the small, face-to-face environment of each independent residential college.

 The smallness of each college will promote stability, because the greatest breeder of violence and vandalism is anonymity.
 Many people decry the influence of peer pressure on young people, but peer pressure, and the social pressure exerted by the presence of faculty in an environment, will be one of the most powerful forces for good in the collegiate landscape of the future.
 The resident faculty in each college, simply by being there, will dampen the effects of the occasional troublemaker, and the responsible students, thus emboldened, will do the rest.
 The first semester after Strong College opened, its membership was made up of students who had applied to join as well as a number of other students who had been assigned to the building during this first year to fill the remaining spaces until the college became established.
 A campus baseball star who was in the latter group, who regularly came in drunk late at night, who was abusive to staff members, and who stole clothes from the laundry room, came to my office with a friend one evening to ask about changing rooms.
 When I addressed him by name, his friend turned with a start and said, “He knows who you are.”
 He didn’t mean it in the happy sense of, “How nice, he knows who you are.”
 He meant it in the worried sense of “Oh no, he knows who you are”—we aren’t anonymous here, and that’s going to make it harder for us to get away with things.

-By virtue of being small and stable homes, the residential colleges of the future will produce an intensity of life that will allow us to return to the root of e-ducare: to lead young people out into incandescent lives of justice and service and compassion and intelligence.
-Education for life does not come from watching sensitivity videos and attending panel discussions; it does not come from spending a couple of hours each week in a classroom; it comes from shared experience and sustained conversation in close quarters for years at a time.
+By virtue of being small and stable homes, the residential colleges of the future will produce a remarkable intensity of life.
+Deep education does not come from watching sensitivity videos and attending panel discussions; it does not come from spending a couple of hours each week in a classroom; it comes from shared experience and sustained conversation in close quarters for years at a time.
 The student of the future, when she graduates, will say of her college that it “has been like a family.”
-And when she returns many years later as an elderly alumna, she will remember her college years as a “small time, but, in that small, most greatly lived.”
+And when she returns many years later as an elderly alumna, she will remember her college years as a “small time, but in that small most greatly lived.”